erszcz/msc-thesis/dfly-multiboot.md

 ## First stage: `boot0`

 The code contained in MBR is `boot0` - the first stage of the BSD bootloader.
-`boot0` hardly knows more than absolutely necessary to boot the next stage; it understands the partition table and can choose one of the four primary partitions to boot the later stage from.
+`boot0` does not know more than absolutely necessary to boot the next stage; it understands the partition table and can choose one of the four primary partitions to boot the later stage from.
 After the choice is done it just loads the